**As of April 21st 2020**

-In an effort to reduce the administrative burden for the release of grant/contract funds, we will be combining the old Biosafety Project Approval Certificates (BPAC) and Biosafety Permits.
-Biosafety Program Permits will replace the old system on November 30th 2018 and will encompass both old processes into one.
-The new system is designed to reduce wait times by releasing grant and contract funds through simplified amendments and eliminates re-applications common to the old system.
+In an effort to reduce the administrative burden for the release of grant/contract funds, we have combined the old Biosafety Project Approval Certificates (BPAC) and Biosafety Permits processes.
+The new Biosafety Program Permits replaced the old system on November 30th 2018 and has been designed to reduce wait times by releasing grant and contract funds through simplified amendments and eliminates repetitive applications that were common to the old system.

 What is a biosafety program permit?

 A biosafety program permit documents a PI’s facilities, personnel, equipment and scope of research.
 The scope of research will be reviewed by the institutional biological safety advisory committee.
-The review complies with our HPTA licensure requirement of conducting risk assessments on research and is required for the release of Grant and Contract funds for U of M researchers whose project involves work with Risk Group 1-3 biological agents.
+This review complies with our HPTA licensure requirement to conduct risk assessments involving work with biological agents.
+Risk assessments are also required for the release of Grant and Contract funds for U of M researchers whose project involves work with unfixed biological agents.
+Work conducted without a receiving biosafety approval is considered a breach of the responsible conduct of research policy.
 More information regarding the biological agents and techniques that may be require permitting can be found on our webpage for biosafety key terms.

 The biosafety program permit will be administered through a questionnaire in the Environmental Health and Safety Assistant (EHSA) Database.